harshv5094/hyprland/README.md

 # Hyprland Setup

 > [!WARNING]
-> This repo installation script is for fedora
+> This repo installation script only works fedora

 ## `FAQ:` How To install?